For information about summer and other research opportunities, scholarships, graduate school, and careers, see the organizations page.

 Steven Jacob, Class of 2009

-Michael currently lives in Rochester, NY where he attends graduate school in chemistry at the University of Rochester.
+Steven currently lives in Rochester, NY where he attends graduate school in chemistry at the University of Rochester.

 "Professors at Le Moyne take teaching very seriously and work hard to make the subject matter interesting.
 Rather than lecture as experts, they seem to be advocates of the subject recruiting students to help study the material."